doGoodio/MiniPre/audit/code-review/MiniMeToken.md

     /// @param _owner The address that will lose the tokens
     /// @param _amount The quantity of tokens to burn
-    /// @return True if the tokens are burned correctly function destroyTokens(address _owner, uint _amount
+    /// @return True if the tokens are burned correctly
+    // BK NOTE - The crowdsale contract is the controller of the AIX token, and does not have the ability to change the controller
+    // BK Ok - Only controller can execute this function destroyTokens(address _owner, uint _amount
     ) onlyController returns (bool) {
+        // BK Ok
         uint curTotalSupply = totalSupply();
+        // BK Ok
         require(curTotalSupply >= _amount);
+        // BK Ok
         uint previousBalanceFrom = balanceOf(_owner);
+        // BK Ok
         require(previousBalanceFrom >= _amount);
+        // BK Ok
         updateValueAtNow(totalSupplyHistory, curTotalSupply - _amount);
+        // BK Ok
         updateValueAtNow(balances[_owner], previousBalanceFrom - _amount);
+        // BK Ok - Log event
         Transfer(_owner, 0, _amount);
+        // BK Ok
         return true;
     }